Skip to main content

 Budget stages

 The budget field divides total task cost into three named buckets.
 The kernel applies hard gating: a stage cannot proceed if its budget is exhausted.
+Set reuse_verify_time_ms, reuse_verify_cost_units, and reuse_max_attempts to control how aggressively the kernel attempts to reuse a previously finalized decision before falling back to full exploration.

 Commit-reveal voting